Newby, Cumbria

-Newby is a village and civil parish in the Eden district of the county of Cumbria, England.
+Newby is a village and civil parish in the Westmorland and Furness district of the county of Cumbria, England.
 It is about 7 mi from the large town of Penrith and about 5 mi from the small town of Appleby-in-Westmorland, and has a population of 164.
 Nearby is Newby Beck.
 Newby has a post office.
 The population at the 2011 Census was less than 100 and data was included with Sleagill.

 Transport

 For transport there is the A6 road, the A66 road and the M6 motorway a few miles away.

 Nearby settlements

 Nearby settlements include the large town of Penrith, the small town of Appleby-in-Westmorland and the villages of Morland, King's Meaburn, Cliburn, Sleagill and Newby Head which is part of the village.